 Listening to the concerns of TAC community members is an important part of how we learn about the issues that Texas farmers and ranchers care about most.
-Though we advocate on a variety of agriculture-related issues, we have three legislative priorities for the 88th Texas Legislature's regular session.
+Though we advocated on a variety of agriculture-related issues, we had three legislative priorities for the 88th Texas Legislature's regular session.

 Texas farmers and ranchers should be protected from overregulation and city overreach.

-Water infrastructure improvements are necessary for ensuring that all Texans have consistent access to clean water.
+Broadband and water infrastructure improvements are necessary for closing the digital divide and ensuring that all Texans have consistent access to clean water.